 CALCIUM DEFICIENCY IS AN ENORMOUS PROBLEM TODAY IN AMERICA AND AROUND THE WORLD

-The pernicious practice of pasteurization ought to be outlawed due to all the damage it causes to milk.
+The pernicious practice of pasteurization ought to be outlawed due to the damage it causes to milk.
 Instead, raw certified milk is illegal in most American states and in some other entire nations.
-This is due to pure and simple greed on the part of the large dairies, that do not want to clean up their milk and they do not want competition from the small dairies.
+This is due, in part, to greed on the part of the large dairies that do not want to clean up their milk and they do not want competition from the small dairies.

 Milk is a live and very delicate food.
-When it is heated during pasteurization, and then further damaged through homogenization, the calcium in the milk is rendered must less boavailable.
+When it is heated during pasteurization, and then further damaged through homogenization, the calcium in the milk is rendered much less boavailable.
 As a result, one can drink milk and eat cheese, yogurt, kefir and other milk-based products, but the calcium is not as well utilized, in our experience.

 Bone broth.
-In addition to a calcium supplement, we recommend a few ounces of bone broth daily for all adults and a little less for children.
-You can buy bone broth, but homemade is probably a little better.
+In addition to a calcium supplement, we recommend a few ounces of beef bone broth daily for all adults and a little less for children.
+You can buy bone broth, but homemade is a little better.
 For details and the recipe, read Bone Broth.